Alternative versions of Batman: Drowned

 The Drowned is a version of Batman from Earth -11, a dark reflection of the reversed-gender Earth-11.
 Originally known as Batwoman, Bryce Wayne was in a relationship with Sylvester Kyle (Earth-11's male version of Selina Kyle) until he was killed by a metahuman.
 A revenge-driven Bryce spent 18 months hunting down every rogue metahuman before Aquawoman and the Atlanteans emerged from their self-imposed exile.
 While Aquawoman claimed her people came in peace, a skeptical Bryce declared war on Atlantis with the Atlanteans flooding Gotham in retaliation when their queen was killed.
-Bryce survived the disaster by performing auto-surgery on herself by introducing mutated hybrid DNA from the mutated sea life into her body, giving Bryce the ability to breathe underwater, accelerated healing, and water manipulation.
+Bryce survived the disaster by surgically altering herself with the DNA of marine life, giving her the ability to breathe underwater, a healing factor, and water manipulation.
 She also created an army of sea monsters called Dead Waters to fight for her.
 Donning a new attire, Bryce called herself The Drowned and successfully conquered Atlantis at the cost of flooding every city.
 After seeing her signal being lit, the Drowned met the Batman Who Laughs, who recruits her as a Dark Knight.
-After arriving on Earth-0, the Drowned headed to Amnesty Bay, where she was confronted by Aquaman and Mera.
-The two were unable to combat the Drowned and her army of Dead Waters, with Mera becoming infected and controlled by the Drowned while Aquaman was saved by Doctor Fate.
-The Drowned proceeded to take control of Amnesty Bay.
-When Aquaman is transported fathoms below Amnesty Bay, the Drowned attacks him, revealing that the Dead Water-infected Mera has mutated into a gargantuan sea monster with elements of a hammerhead shark, a crab, and an octopus.